Key Takeaways

-US condemns sanctions on 2 Israeli ministers imposed by UK, Canada, other Countries: Rubio
+- The US condemns sanctions imposed on Israeli ministers by the UK, Canada, and other countries.

 Washington: The United States condemns the imposition of sanctions on two sitting ministers in the Israeli government imposed by the United Kingdom, Canada, and other countries, and urges their reversal, US Secretary of State Marco Rubio said on Tuesday.